waawal/heroku-buildpack-nginx/README.md

     $ ls -al

-and you'll see the .m2 and .maven directories are now present in your slug.
+and you'll see the nginx and config directories are now present in your slug.

 License
 -------